Membership is available to all UK primary and secondary school-based teacher training providers.

 NASBTT has published its own Training and Assessment Toolkit: A guide to accuracy in the assessment of trainees as well as further updates on target setting.
 We are in the process of developing a toolkit for SEND in ITT which will be available from March.
 Such items stem from our funding of working parties which all members may join if interested.
 NASBTT has also published an Administration and Management Handbook for Schools-Led Initial Teacher Training (ITT) to support the work of administrators and Programme Managers alike.

 NASBTT holds meetings and conferences to support its members.
-To date this year, members have attended the annual conference, a workshop to support providers who are mid inspection and an annual national meeting for administrators.
-Meetings already scheduled for the remainder of the year include a dissemination event for our ITT SEND Toolkit, a workshop to support those providers anticipating Ofsted this summer and regional meetings for administrators.
+For example, members have attended the annual conference, the launch of our ITT SEND Toolkit, workshops to support providers anticipating Ofsted and for those mid inspection and national and regional meetings for administrators.
 Representatives from the DfE, NCTL, UCAS and SLC attend many of our meetings to both provide information and answer questions, but also listen and respond to members’ feedback.
 In addition to the support offered via meetings, SCITT administrators are also supported by a Regional Administrator who is the first point of contact.
 We also have a Management Support Partner (MSP) Programme which is designed to support the effective management of both new and existing provision for which we do have to make an additional charge.

 We hope the following comments from existing members will provide evidence of how our work is valued: